fiotestbot/fio/HOWTO.rst

 	priority setting, see I/O engine specific :option:`cmdprio_percentage` and :option:`cmdprio_class` options.

+.. option:: priohint=int

+	Set the I/O priority hint.
+This has effects only for devices with features controlled through priority hints (e.g. block devices supporting command duration limits).

 .. option:: cpus_allowed=str

 	Controls the same options as :option:`cpumask`, but accepts a textual